Eovist Patient Information Including Side Effects

 - skin redness or discoloration.

-Also tell your doctor if you have diabetes, high blood pressure, liver disease (or liver transplant), asthma or allergies, if you are over 60 years old, if you have ever had a reaction to a contrast agent, or if you have recently had an injury, surgery, or severe infection.
+Also tell your doctor if you have diabetes, high blood pressure, liver disease (or liver transplant), anemia or other red blood cell disorder, a heart rhythm disorder, a personal or family history of Long QT Syndrome, asthma or allergies, if you are over 60 years old, if you have ever had a reaction to a contrast agent, or if you have recently had an injury, surgery, or severe infection.

 Your doctor or other healthcare provider may want to watch you for a short time after your test is over.
 This is to make sure you do not have any unwanted side effects or delayed reactions.